thunderbird89/esf/stories/story-knock-knock.md

 > "Miguel, you're scaring me.
 What's happening?"

 > "I have to go.
-Just remember—whatever happens, whatever you hear in the next few days—I'm doing my job.
+Just remember - whatever happens, whatever you hear in the next few days - I'm doing my job.
 We're all doing our jobs.
 And it matters.
 It matters more than anything."

 He ended the call before she could respond, before he could say something that would violate operational security.
 Before he could tell her that in twenty-six hours, Earth would be at war.